 This proposal aims to replace this review model with ‘Just in Time’ (JIT) teaching methods.
 When combined with previously SIDF-supported (summer ’22) revisions to the curriculum in the prequel course Math-M 125 Precalculus, these proposed innovations make headway on both improving student success rates and making M119 more accessible to students whose preparation measured by placement scores falls below Recommended but above Required.

-Outcomes: Michael has piloted the Edfinity platform for providing JIT homework assignments, and early indicators suggest higher class GPA and lower DFW rates, although he is investigating further to determine how much of these improvements are attibutable to his various course changes and/or external factors.
+Outcomes: Michael has piloted the Edfinity platform for providing JIT homework assignments, and early indicators suggest higher class GPA and lower DFW rates, although he is investigating further to determine how much of these improvements are attributable to his various course changes and/or external factors.

-Kyle Kercher
+Kyle Kercher Kinesiology

 The objective of the proposed project is to develop Introduction to Sport-Based Youth Development, an innovative service-learning course designed to provide students with an essential level of sport-based youth development competency and original research opportunities.
 Development of this course is an essential component of launching Hoosier Sport, a sustainable, mutually beneficial campus-community partnership that uses the power of sport to connect and empower partners from Indiana University’s School of Public Health-Bloomington and multiple under-resourced school districts.
 The proposed course will be the initial service-learning and capacity building course in the youth sport management sector of Indiana University’s Sport Management program.